Priyansee/Infiniti/README.md

 **Database Setup:**

 1. Create a MySQL database.
-2. Import the provided SQL script (if applicable) to set up the database schema.
+2. Import the provided SQL script to set up the database schema.

 **Project Configuration:**